A concept map is:

 Concept mapping is a great strategy to use as you develop your research question.
-Concept maps are a tool to help you:

 Ask yourself: what do I already know about my topic? what am I curious about? what kind of information do I need, and where am I likely to find it?